uesseu/ninwavelets/README.md

 Coding wavelet transform itself is not difficult.
 There is some way to write fast code...

-- Skip calculation as much as possible.
+- Skipping calculation as much as possible.
-- Skip tranfering data between main memory and GPU.
+- If possible, skipping tranfering data between main memory and GPU.
-- Skip processing by pure python and write in cupy or numpy as much as possible.
+- Skipping processing by pure python and write in cupy or numpy as much as possible.
 - Use fft.

 ## There are some anti-patterns